How to plant and grow potatoes

 How do you plant potatoes if you cannot get seedlings or potato seeds from nurseries.

-Seed potatoes is the answer.
+Seed potatoes are the answer.
 A seed potato is any potato that has grown an eye.
 These days when you purchase potatoes there are normally a few potatoes with eyes.
 Sort through the potatoes and select those that have no blemishes or marks but have eyes.
 These can become your seed potatoes.

 There are two ways to use your seed potatoes.
 You can either plant them whole or you can cut them into pieces with each piece having at least one eye.
 Seed potatoes with a large number of eyes will produce a large number of small potatoes.
 Seed potatoes with fewer eyes tend to produce fewer but larger potatoes.